kannans89/graphql-learning/12.Validation/validation.md

 ```

-the response will be as below
+The response will be as below

 ```javascript
   {